-The key privacy concerns raised by the PMI are the lack of applicable law to govern its collection and use of individuals' health data, the potential waiver of the patient-physician legal privilege that can shield data from disclosure through litigation, and the possibility of law enforcement access to patient records held in the PMI.
-Before it launches, the PMI needs to clarify the legal and administrative privacy protections that apply to its activities.
-People who volunteer their medical data and biospecimens must be told what specific legal protections apply and do not apply.
+The key privacy concerns raised by the full PMI/All of Us program include:

+- The lack of applicable privacy law to govern its collection and use of individuals' health data - The potential waiver of the patient-physician legal privilege that can shield data from disclosure through litigation - The possibility of law enforcement access to patient records held in the PMI/All of Us databases.

+The PMI program still needs to clarify and strengthen the legal and administrative privacy protections that apply to its activities.
+People who volunteer their biomedical data sets still must be told clearly what specific legal protections apply and do not apply and what rules exist for law enforcement access to patient records and other biomedical data, such as blood samples.